Why is the Mona Lisa so expensive?

 In our day and age, the value of information, especially when it’s authentic, is obvious.
 Hence its collection and concentration in a safe, exclusive and trustworthy source is an essential step towards increasing its value and, in turn, the cost of the object related to it.
 The .ART project, based on a top-level domain, creates an opportunity for creating such unique sources of information.

-The .ART project offers a new type of asset, Art Records, which is as valuable as shares of Google and Facebook, oil futures, stakes in venture funds or property deeds.
+Digital Twin by .ART offers a new type of asset, which is as valuable as shares of Google and Facebook, oil futures, stakes in venture funds or property deeds.